microsoftgraph/uwp-csharp-connect-rest-sample/README.md

 ```

 4. Press F5.
+5. After the app launches, press the *Connect* button in the app.
-5. When the breakpoint is hit, use the debugger to determine the value of redirectURI, and copy it aside for the next step.
+6. When the breakpoint is hit, use the debugger to determine the value of redirectURI, and copy it aside for the next step.
-6. Stop debugging, and clear the breakpoint.
+7. Stop debugging, and clear the breakpoint.

 The redirectURI value will look something like this: